JhefersonBR/metamorphose-framework/docs/en/database.md

 ## Transaction - Transaction Management

-The `Transaction` class provides transaction management similar to TTransaction from Adianti Framework.
-The transaction only commits when it is closed (`close()`), and supports nested transactions.
+The `Transaction` class provides transaction management where the transaction only commits when it is closed (`close()`), and supports nested transactions.

 ### Features